forlond/phpunit-testing-tools/docs/symfony_validator.md

 ```

 When the object is validated, the validator will try to execute the `CustomValidator`.
 However, the `CustomValidator`
-class cannot be instantiaded automatically because it requires dependencies.
+class cannot be instantiated automatically because it requires dependencies.

 In order to execute the validator without runtime errors, it is necessary to register the `CustomValidator` in the
 `TestConstraintValidatorFactory`.